KiraYamato94/LasMonjas/README.md

 - On Zombie Laboratory, reduced the cooldown to enter Infirmary from 10 to 5 seconds and added an individual timer for each Survivor, no matter how many times you get infected, if that timer reaches 0 you turn into a Zombie.
 - Added Modded Asia as a new custom region.
 - Added LasMonjasDownloader to the mod release, this program install the mod from zero on your Among Us folder.
-- Added the Zoom out/in button to Hot Potato and Battle Royale (only for All VS All).
+- Added the Zoom out/in button to Hot Potato.
 - Added sound effects for almost every button use and for the intro screen.
 - Added /help and /h roleName command to the lobby, it will display a specific role's summary.
 - Added /myrole and /m command to the meeting chat, it will display a summary of your role.